binarylogic/authlogic/.github/triage.md

 ## Ignored issue template, bug report

-All issues are required to use our [issue template](https://github.com/binarylogic/authlogic/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
+Due to limited volunteers, all issues are required to use our [issue template](https://github.com/binarylogic/authlogic/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
 Please open a new issue and follow the instructions.
-Due to limited volunteers, we can help, but you must commit to taking an active leadership role in fixing your own issue.
+We can help, but we require you to take an active leadership role in fixing any issues you identify.
+If code changes are needed, you can open an issue for discussion, but you must commit to authoring a PR.

 ## Usage Question